Can An Air Purifier Make You Sick? Here are 6 Important Factors To Consider

 can an air purifier make you sick

-Improper maintenance and not changing the air filters on time can be the main reason why you’re feeling unwell.
+Improper maintenance and not changing the air filters on time can make you feel unwell.
 If you do not change the filters on time, dust and debris may build up in the air filter.
-The filters can become clogged and it declines the efficiency of your air purifier.
+The filters can become clogged and decline your air purifier’s efficiency.
 As a result, dust, pollen, or allergens may recirculate in your space and make you feel sick.

-Bacteria that become accumulated in the filters may release toxins into the surrounding air that you breathe.
-Also, mold spores may become accumulated in the air filter because they feed on the dust trapped in the filters.
+Bacteria that accumulate in the filters may release toxins into the surrounding air that you breathe.
+Also, mold spores may accumulate in the air filter because they feed on the dust trapped in the filters.
 These mold spores can circulate back into the air and cause potential health issues.
 Therefore, it is essential to regularly clean or change your air purifier filters.

 Related post: Effortless breathing: How to clean your Dyson air purifier filter in 6 steps.